 Assistant Clinical Director

-Memphis native, Jelisa Anderson is a Licensed Professional Counselor with Mental Health Service Provider designation (LPC-MHSP) in the state of TN.
-Jelisa has 7 years of professional experience working with ages 16 and up in the areas of anxiety and stress management, adjustment issues, addiction, maternal mental health, relational conflicts, and self-esteem/self-worth empowerment.
+Memphis native, Jelisa Anderson is a Licensed Professional Counselor with Mental Health Services Provider designation (LPC-MHSP) in the state of TN.
+She is also certified in Perinatal Mental Health (PMH-C).
+Jelisa has 8 years of professional experience working with ages 16 and up in the areas of anxiety and stress management, adjustment issues, addiction, maternal mental health, relational conflicts, and self-esteem/self-worth empowerment.
 She incorporates an array of therapeutic techniques and tools to cater to the specific needs of her clients.
 Jelisa is compassionate and dedicated to work in a collaborative process to assist clients in their progression to wellness.

 Tera Brownlee is a Licensed Professional Counselor with a designation of Mental Health Services Provider.
 She received her bachelor’s degree in Psychology from the University of Tennessee at Knoxville and her Master’s degree in Clinical Rehabilitation Counseling from the University of Memphis.
 Tera has experience counseling children, teens, and adults in various inpatient and outpatient settings.
 She has a passion for walking alongside clients as they heal and helping them navigate life transitions.
 She specializes is supporting women and young adults experiencing life transitions.
 Tera is a native Memphian and enjoys reading, spending time with family, travel, and attending live entertainment shows.